-This is a stark contrast to my experience with Python’s pip, in which a
+This is in stark contrast to my experience with Python’s pip, in which a

 pip install -r requirements.txt execution takes just a few seconds when no updates are necessary.

 With composer, it usually takes a couple of minutes before it even shows any signs of life.

 Oh, and what about not downloading packages from a centralized repository, created specifically for that purpose and containing version information, and instead relying on GitHub, Bitbucket, etc, for downloading packages and listing versions?
 Sounds like a good idea at first, until your automated production deployments break because one of the GitHub repositories Composer tries to download from has reached its maximum downloads for the day!
 Yes, you can tell it to not download a packaged version and thus bypass GitHub’s API (where the limits are enforced), but if you can’t specify a version, only commit hashes or branch names, then what’s the point?
 Am I really expected to just trust the repo’s master branch and whatever code is in there?
 Or should I go and hunt down the exact commit hash for the version I want to use, so I can tell composer to fetch that instead of HEAD and make sure I suddenly don’t break a production deployment by installing a new, backwards incompatible version of a dependency?
 And perhaps more importantly, can I trust the developers that created the other dependencies in my project to have done the same?

 It is clear to me that although a great thing in principle, Composer just cannot be taken seriously for any professional development or deployment, at least not for now.

 In essence, PHP’s autoloader seems like a good idea.
 It saves you the trouble of having to explicitly import a bunch of files/packages/classes before you can use them.